-Officiants are usually great listeners and naturally curious about other people, so you can bet that they have their eyes and ears towards everything happening on a wedding day.
-Many officiants have an unbiased lists of vendors they’ve loved working with and can easily vouch for how that vendor works and communicates.
+Officiants are usually great listeners and naturally curious about other people, so, you can bet that they have their eyes and ears towards everything happening on a wedding day.
+Many officiants have an unbiased list of vendors they’ve loved working with and can easily vouch for how that vendor works and communicates.
 I can distinctly remember vendors who go out of their way to introduce themselves to me, and you can bet those are the vendors I’ll recommend.
-Additionally, some officiants have discounted partnerships with vendors they’ve established relationships with, so be sure to ask after booking!
-(We have a discount list, too.)
+Additionally, some officiants have discounted partnerships with vendors they’ve established relationships with, so, be sure to ask after booking!
+(We have a discount list as well.)

-Hopefully this list has inspired you to get searching online for your favorite person to ring in your marriage.
+Hopefully, this list has inspired you to search online for your favorite person to ring in your marriage.
 And hey, they might save you a few dollars and time with their experienced recommendations, too!

 Have your officiant booked and ready to start writing your vows?
 Pop over here for some actually useful advice on how to write them.

 Digging the info in this post?
 Have some of this professional knowledge in your wedding by booking us below!

 Founder + Officiant

 Liz founded Liz Rae & Co in 2015 during her best friend Maranda’s engagement.
 Her friend, Timmie, at the time also struggled with finding an LGBTQ-friendly officiant that custom-wrote ceremonies.
 Liz believes the ceremony is the best part of the wedding day and wanted to make a change in the industry by emphasizing not only the importance of marriage ceremonies but inclusivity as well.

 Since starting her business, Liz has officiated over 400 ceremonies across the US and Europe.
 She started Vows Well Traveled shortly after to plan custom elopements and small weddings for international couples.